 20 Locally Loved Miami Bars to Visit for Your Next Signature Cocktail

 Day 2 of Your Miami Itinerary

-And when you only have a couple of days in Miami, Little Havana’s Calle Ocho and Wynwood, Miami are two neighborhoods you don’t want to miss during your 2 days in Miami.
+And when you only have a few days in Miami, Little Havana’s Calle Ocho and Wynwood, Miami, are two neighborhoods you don’t want to miss during your 2 days in Miami.

 Wynwood Art District

-With a variety of trendy restaurants, boutiques, art galleries, fun bars, and shopping options, Wynwood is undoubtedly a must-see destination when visiting Miami!
+With various trendy restaurants, boutiques, art galleries, fun bars, and shopping options, Wynwood is undoubtedly a must-see destination when visiting Miami!
 Discover Wynwood and the elaborate graffiti art that makes this neighborhood Miami’s creative and cultural hub.